josenaldo/site-palma-producoes/public/content/portfolio/en/no-coracao-da-imagem.md

 <ImagemPrincipal />

 <Resumo>
-"(...) e todas as coisas deste mundo, as nomeadas e as não nomeadas, as conhecidas e as secretas, as visíveis e as invisíveis, como um bando de aves que se cansasse de voar e descesse das nuvens, foram pousando pouco a pouco nos seus lugares, preenchendo as ausências e reordenando os sentidos."
-José Saramago, A caverna.
-SP: Cia das Letras, 2000"
+"(...) and all the things in this world, the named and the unnamed, the known and the secret, the visible and the invisible, like a flock of birds that grew weary of flying and descended from the clouds, gradually settled in their places, filling the absences and rearranging the meanings."
+José Saramago, The Cave.
+São Paulo: Cia das Letras, 2000"
 </Resumo>

 <Toc>
-- O livro
+- The Book
-- Prefácio
+- Preface
-- Sobre o autor
+- About the Author
 </Toc>

-## O livro
+## The Book

 <Colunas formato="1|1">
   <Caixa>